Victoria has recorded no new cases of coronavirus since yesterday, and there is one case that is currently active.

 Those receiving or providing emergency medical care, providing or receiving emergency services or residing on a property that extends across both South Australia and Victoria will be exempt from the requirement for a permit.

 People who have visited a SA high risk exposure site will not be allowed to visit Victoria unless an exemption is granted by the Victorian Chief Health Officer.
 People may make an application for an exemption.

 Victoria Police will monitor and enforce the permit system through spot checks and DHHS Authorised Officers will meet flights at airports.

 Testing continues to be offered in response to a positive wastewater sample in Altona late on Friday.
 The location of local testing sites is on the DHHS website and all people with even the mildest symptoms are encouraged to get tested

 Residents can also get tested at a pop-up site in Point Cook that opened yesterday.
 The new walk-in site is at Featherbrook Reserve, 33-35 Windorah Drive, Point Cook, and will operate from 9am to 4pm this weekend.

 Suburbs in the wastewater catchment include Altona, Altona Meadows, Laverton, Point Cook and Sanctuary Lakes.

 Residents and visitors to Altona and surrounding suburbs from Monday 16 to Wednesday 18 November are urged to get tested if they have symptoms, no matter how mild.

 Residents of Benalla and Portland and anyone who has visited those areas between 15 and 17 November are urged to get tested and to isolate until they get their test result.

-Testing sites in Benalla and Portland are available at:
+Testing sites have been established in Benalla and Portland at: